NixImagery/NixImagery.github.io/_posts/2020-12-01-jekyll-update-via-rake.md

   })).process
 end
 ```
-You can test your site in your development machine (I'm using a Mac) using a python http server to render the static site thus:
+You can build and test your site in your development machine (I'm using a Mac) using a python http server to render the static site thus:

 ```sh
 $ rake generate